ryuzan11/mercari-38-weekend/README.md

 ### Association
 - has_one :address
+- has_many :user_evalutions
-- has_many :user_evalution
+- has_many :evaluations, througth: user_evaluations
-- has_many :credit
+- has_many :credits
-- has_many :SNS_authentication
+- has_many :SNS_authentications
-- has_many :favorite
+- has_many :favorites
-- has_many :comment
+- has_many :comments